hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 To satisfy this client, the server MUST send a single certificate chain with compatible algorithms and include a single signature in `CertificateVerify`.

-## Type 2: Dual-Compatible, PQ Optional (Classic Primary)
+## Type 2: Dual-Compatible, Classic Primary, PQ Optional

 Client supports both classical and PQ authentication.
 It allows the server to send either a classical chain alone or both chains.

 Client behavior:

 - Includes supported classical algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
-- Includes supported classical algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.
+- Includes supported classical algorithms again in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.

 To satisfy this client, the server MUST either:

-- Provide a single certificate chain with compatible classical algorithms and include a single signature in `CertificateVerify`
+- Provide a single certificate chain with compatible classical algorithms and include a single signature in `CertificateVerify`, or
-- Provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}
+- Provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `DualCertificateVerify` as described in {{certificate-verify}}

 ## Type 3: Strict Dual